comraq/gulp-setup/README.md

-A skeleton node project with my preferred gulp-setup to build front end javascript and back end nodeJs (to be customized as needed for actual/specific project settings)
+A skeleton node boilerplate with my preferred gulp-setup to build front end javascript and back end nodeJs (to be customized as needed for actual/specific project settings)

 Custom project/app directories are defined in gulp/paths.js